theiagen/public_health_viral_genomics/docs/source/mercury_workflows.rst

 Mercury Workflow Series
 ==================================

 The Mercury workflow series was developed to allow users to efficiently and accurately prepare submission files for GISAID, SRA, and Genbank submissions as well as BioSample registration.
-As of today (November 11th, 2021) these workflows are specific to SARS-CoV-2 amplicon read data from clinical samples, but work is underway to allow for the submission preparation of other viral pathogens of concern.
+As of November 11th, 2021, these workflows are specific to SARS-CoV-2 amplicon read data from clinical samples.

-These workflows were written to ingest and properly format all suggested metadata fields as per the Public Health Alliance for Genomic Epidemiology (PH4GE)'s SARS-CoV-2 Contextual Data Specifications_.
+These workflows were written to properly format all suggested metadata fields as per the Public Health Alliance for Genomic Epidemiology (PH4GE)'s SARS-CoV-2 Contextual Data Specifications_.

 .. _Specifications: https://github.com/pha4ge/SARS-CoV-2-Contextual-Data-Specification

 Mercury Workflows for Single-Sample Preparation
 -----------------------------------------------

-Sharing of sample read and assembly data through internationally accessible databases allows insights to be drawn about how the virus is spreading and mutating across the globe; the more freely available these data are to international researchers and public health scientists, the stronger our decision making can be.
+Sharing of sample read and assembly data through internationally accessible databases allows insights to be drawn about how the virus is spreading and mutating across the globe.
+This allows international researchers and public health scientists to use these data and help all of us make stronger public health decisions.

-The Mercury workflows for single-sample preparation is made up of two separate WDL workflows, Mercury_SE_Prep & Mercury_PE_Prep, for preparing submission files to GISAID, SRA, and GenBank for single and paired-end read data, respectively.
-These two workflows will process read data, assembly files, and contextual metadata to prepare submission for samples individually--while these workflows can process multiple samples in a single run, the submission files prepared are for single-sample submission; for preparation of multiple samples (i.e. batch submission), please see details for the Mercury_Batch workflow below.
+The Mercury workflows for single-sample preparation is made up of two separate WDL workflows, Mercury_SE_Prep & Mercury_PE_Prep, which prepare submission files for GISAID, SRA, and GenBank for single and paired-end read data, respectively.
+These two workflows will process read data, assembly files, and contextual metadata to prepare submission for samples individually.
+NB while these workflows can process multiple samples in a single run, the prepared submission files are for single-sample submission.
+For preparation of multiple samples (i.e. batch submission), please see details for the Mercury_Batch_ workflow below.

 .. figure:: images/Mercury_Prep.png
    :width: 800